arathier2002-design/sales-kpi-dashboard/README.md

 - Sales increase toward the end of the year indicating seasonal demand.
 - Central and South regions generate the highest sales.
 - Technology category delivers the highest profit.
+- This project focuses on KPI analysis, trend identification, and business performance reporting using sales data.